Loukious/TikTokStreamKeyGenerator/README.md

 Try a different server from the one you're using.
 ### I'm getting a `Maximum number of attempts reached.
 Try again later.` error.
 What should I do?
 This error sometimes occurs when TikTok detects selenium.
 You can use this [extension](https://chromewebstore.google.com/detail/export-cookie-json-file-f/nmckokihipjgplolmcmjakknndddifde) to export your cookies and import them into the script.
+- Start by installing the above extension in your browser.
-- Start by logging into TikTok in the browser, then export the cookies using the extension (while being on TikTok's website).
+- Log into TikTok in the browser (if not already logged in), then export the cookies using the extension (while being on TikTok's website).
 - After that, place the file in the same directory as the script and rename it to `cookies.json` then start the app.
 ### Do I need live access to use this script?
 Yes, you need to have access to TikTok LIVE to use this script.